Come and Try

 Welcome to those wanting to come down and try outrigger paddling with us on the Gold Coast Broadwater.

 The only pre-requisites are that you can swim or otherwise handle yourself in the ocean, and that you fill out an insurance waiver which we can provide for you before you jump in the canoe.
-If you are under 18, then you must have a parent or guardian sign the form as well.
-While there is no upper age limit, you must be at least 10 years old to paddle with us.

 - Water friendly clothing